The Nitro Girls: Involvement in storylines

 In October 1999, Kimberly Page began to appear with husband and wrestler Diamond Dallas Page.
 At Halloween Havoc, she claimed that Ric Flair spanked her 14 times after she was going to drug his son David Flair in a hotel room.
 Diamond Dallas Page wrestled Ric Flair in a strap match.
 On the November 1, 1999, episode of Nitro, Kimberly quit the group as a result of her husband being injured by David Flair; she then ran him over with her car.

 After Kimberly left, the Nitro Girls began to feud with each other; Spice feuded with A.C.
 Jazz over the new leadership position and won.
 After Jazz left the group, Tygress attempted to gain control.

 On the November 22, 1999, episode of Nitro, Spice and Tygress competed in the first professional wrestling match involving any of the group's members; Tygress defeated Spice after the latter suffered an injury to her eye.

 By early 2000, the Nitro Girls broke up and began to go their own way within WCW.
 Kimberly Page joined The New Blood.
 Sharmell Sullivan became Paisley, a valet for The Artist (Prince Iaukea), and later went to the WWE.
-Stacy Keibler, the final member to join the group, began appearing as Miss Hancock (the manager for the tag team Standards and Practices) before going to the WWE.
+Stacy Keibler began appearing as Miss Hancock (the manager for the tag team Standards and Practices) before going to the WWE.